Primary Care

 Not a napper?
 If falling asleep during the day is hard for you, but you’re still not getting the sleep you need at night, Dr. Hussain suggests taking some time to close your eyes and relax your mind.
 This can help your brain rest and make you feel recharged

 Coffee ≠ nap It’s easy to fall into the trap of thinking that you can just power through what you’re doing with an extra cup of coffee, but this is actually detrimental to your health.
-“If you’re not getting enough sleep, your body need to rest, rejuvenate, and heal,” Dr. Hussain says.
+“If you’re not getting enough sleep, your body needs to rest, rejuvenate, and heal,” Dr. Hussain says.